psu13/mutable-hakyll/posts/aieeek.md

 also generate answers that make sense is a pretty large leap forward.
 But let's not kid ourselves about what the tests themselves mean.
 If the computers get really good at those then we have to change the tests to be things that actually reflect real ability.
 Probably with pens on paper, and no Internet.
 The horror.
+I'll have more thoughts about this later, because the existence of machines that write human language better than most humans does bring up difficulties.
+But first I want to talk about machines writing computer programs.

 ### Part 3: Ignore The Vibes